dee912/project-3-client/README.md

 ```
-* First the filter is used to return either all the plates when the input value is ‘’ or false
+* First the filter is used to return either all the plates when the input value is ‘’ or false.
 * Or else return the value that is typed into the input.
 * Whilst the search is in progress all plate names will be fully lowercase, regardless of how * they appear.
 * The input value the user types will be read as only lowercase regardless if they use * uppercase letters.